 - Freedom of entry.
 Anyone can enter.

-Selling on ebay is relatively easy and I get a price close to original.
-If there was no internet, selling would have been harder work (to advertise) and the price would have been lower.
+Selling on eBay is relatively easy, and I get a price close to the original.
+If there were no internet, selling would have been harder work (to advertise), and the price would have been lower.

-Given the success of eBay, it is perhaps surprising there are not more rivals to eBay. eBay take a pretty good commission on the price, and it is very profitable business.
-However, because they have such strong brand loyalty it is very difficult for any other firm to enter and take their market share.
-Even if a company offered half the commission rate of eBay, most people would prefer to stick with eBay, because they have the largest market share of customers so you get more from eBay despite the relatively high commission rates.
+Given the success of eBay, it is perhaps surprising there are not more rivals to eBay. eBay takes a pretty good commission on the price, and it is a very profitable business.
+However, because they have such strong brand loyalty, it is very difficult for any other firms to enter and take their market share.
+Even if a company offered half the commission rate of eBay, most people would prefer to stick with eBay, because they have the largest market share of customers, so you get more from eBay despite the relatively high commission rates.

 It is a good example how technology has made certain markets more competitive.
 But, also, there are other aspects which indicate strong monopoly power.
 Technology can work both ways.

 This needs to be updated… How Facebook Marketplace will replace eBay.
 No fees, and l.6 billion users compared to 165 million eBay users

 1. Facebook marketplace has no regulatory system to protect buyer and seller.

 2. Facebook marketplace is less safe.
 It allows for strangers to view your profile picture and potentially access other information about you.

 3. Facebook marketplace will not assist if you get scammed.

 How about Amazon?